stackhpc/a-universe-from-nothing/README.rst

 For this workshop, we require the use of a single server, configured as a *seed hypervisor*.
-This server should be a bare metal node or VM running Ubuntu Jammy or Rocky 9, with the following minimum requirements:
+This server should be a bare metal node or VM running Ubuntu Noble or Rocky 9, with the following minimum requirements:

 * 64GB RAM (more is recommended when growing the lab deployment)
 * 100GB disk